Thornton Creek School (to house Thornton Creek K-5)

 Seattle, WA 98115

-A new, additional school building will be constructed on the site of the existing Stephen Decatur school.
-Thornton Creek School, which is currently housed in the Decatur building, will move to the new building when it is complete.
+An additional school building was constructed on the site of the existing Stephen Decatur school.
+Thornton Creek Elementary, which was previously housed in the Decatur building, moved to the new building.

-The building will be constructed using concrete spread footings and stem walls, structural steel and light gage metal stud walls for future adaptability, masonry veneer and fiber cement rainscreen cladding, fiberglass windows, aluminum storefront and curtain wall glazing, and a built-up roofing system.
-Interior finishes include acoustical ceiling tile, painted gypsum wallboard, built-in casework and carpet, resilient tile and ceramic tile flooring.
-Site development will include natural turf ball fields, hard and soft play areas with play equipment, landscaping and new curbs and sidewalks around portions of the site.
+The building was constructed using concrete spread footings and stem walls, structural steel and light gage metal stud walls for future adaptability, masonry veneer and fiber cement rainscreen cladding, fiberglass windows, aluminum storefront and curtain wall glazing, and a built-up roofing system.
+Site development included natural turf ball fields, hard and soft play areas with play equipment, landscaping and new curbs and sidewalks around portions of the site.

-Energy efficiency will be achieved through daylighting, using high performance windows with low-e coatings, a geothermal system with heat pumps, and use of LED light fixtures with lighting controls.
+Energy efficiency is achieved through daylighting, high performance windows with low-e coatings, a geothermal heating system and the use of LED light fixtures with occupancy controls.